lennardv2/claude-code-web-ui/README.md

 # Claude Code Web UI - Production Build

-This is the production build of Claude Code UI, a web-based interface for interacting with Claude Code CLI.
+This is the production build of Claude Code Web UI, a web-based interface for interacting with Claude Code CLI.

 ## Prerequisites